xarray-contrib/xarray-simlab/doc/create_model.rst

 Create and Modify Models
 ========================

-Like the previous :doc:`framework` section, this section is useful mostly for users who want to create new models from scratch or customize existing models.
+Like the previous Section :doc:`framework`, this section is useful mostly for users who want to create new models from scratch or customize existing models.
 Users who only want to run simulations from existing models may skip this section.